An Age of Information Characterization of SPS: Main Results

 \subsection{Approximation results for the AoI}

-The core result of this paper is an approximation that describes the pmf of the AoI in stationary state (see Lemma~\ref{lem:stationarity}).
-The approximation is based on the assumption discussed in Sect.~\ref{subsec:AssIndependence} implying that the dependence of the state at the start of a new reservation on the state of the previous reservation is negligible.
-A more detailed discussion can be found in Sect.~\ref{subsec:AssIndependence}. \begin{theorem} For a stationary system, the probability distribution of the AoI $\probM{\AoI{\variableT}= \rAoI}$ can be approximated as
+The core result of this paper is an approximation that describes the pmf of the AoI in stationary state (see Section~\ref{subsec:stationarity} especially Lemma~\ref{lem:stationarity}).
+The approximation is based on the assumption discussed in Section~\ref{subsec:AssIndependence} implying that the dependence of the state at the start of a new reservation on the state of the previous reservation is negligible.
+A more detailed discussion can be found in Section~\ref{subsec:AssIndependence}. \begin{approximation} For a stationary system, the probability distribution of the AoI $\probM{\AoI{\variableT}= \rAoI}$ can be approximated as

 if $\position{\variableT}=\position{\rAoI} $ and as

 otherwise, with

 and